SeaseLtd/llm-search-quality-evaluation-tutorial/README.md

 See [docker-services](https://github.com/SeaseLtd/rated-ranking-evaluator/tree/dataset-generator/rre-tools/docker-services)

 In addition to running Solr instance, we need to index some documents for the actual search evaluation.
-We use [this dataset](https://github.com/SeaseLtd/llm-search-quality-evaluation-tutorial/data/dataset.json ), (~100k docs) extracted from  [BBC news](https://huggingface.co/datasets/RealTimeData/bbc_news_alltime/viewer/2017-02?row=96]).
+We use [this dataset](https://github.com/SeaseLtd/llm-search-quality-evaluation-tutorial/data/dataset.json), (~100k docs) extracted from  [BBC news](https://huggingface.co/datasets/RealTimeData/bbc_news_alltime/viewer/2017-02?row=96]).
-The dataset is in this repo in `data/dataset.json`
+The dataset is in this repo in `llm-search-quality-evaluation-tutorial/data/dataset.json`

-We need to copy this dataset to  `docker-services/solr-init/data`:
+To copy [this dataset](https://github.com/SeaseLtd/llm-search-quality-evaluation-tutorial/data/dataset.json) to the repo  `rre-tools/docker-services/solr-init/data`:
 ```bash
 rre-tools$ cp $localPath/llm-search-quality-evaluation-tutorial/data/dataset.json  ./docker-services/solr-init/data
 ```

-Run Solr (available at http://localhost:8983/solr) and  index the dataset:
+To run Solr (can be reached at http://localhost:8983/solr) and  index the dataset:
 ```bash
 rre-tools$ cd docker-services